INFORMSJoC/2022.0328/src/README.md

 ## parity_polytope.jl and paritypolytope_runtime_benckmark.jl

-parity_polytope.jl builds two functions for serial and parallel methods separately.
+parity_polytope.jl builds two functions for serial and parallel parity polytope projection methods separately.
 There is a function argument to determine which simplex projection method to use in parity polytope projection.

 ```julia
 > include("parity_polytope.jl")